 Finding the right person to care for your loved one has the power to bring great joy to the whole family.
 But the process of finding a caregiver can be stressful, especially if you’re already balancing the care for your loved one, your family, your job, and your friends.
-Tandem, however, makes it easy for you to find a caregiving match, or in some cases up to four matches.
-The best way to find the perfect match for your loved one is to hold in-person caregiver interviews.
+Tandem, however, makes it easy by matching you with our qualified, professional caregivers.
+We thoroughly vet The best way to find the perfect match for your loved one is to hold in-person caregiver interviews.

 It is important to have a plan of action including a specific list of questions to ask and your caregiver requirements before you begin.
 This will ensure that you’re able to find the best, most qualified caregiver for the job.

 The following interview questions will help ensure that you and your caregiver are on the same page in terms of scheduling, training, and what’s expected of them while on the job.
 Once you move past these pertinent details, the interview can really help clarify which candidate will be the best fit from a personality standpoint.
 And, of course, always listen to your intuition – if something doesn’t feel right, don’t hesitate to move on.

 Experience & Skills